Al-Ahli Arab Hospital explosion: North Korea

-Without providing any evidence, the foreign ministry of North Korea accused Israel of bombing the hospital "under the undisguised patronage of the United States" and alleged that the United States was guilty of "giving Israel a green light to massacre Palestinians without any worries."
+Without providing any evidence, the Foreign Ministry of North Korea accused Israel of bombing the hospital "under the undisguised patronage of the United States" and alleged that the United States was guilty of "giving Israel a green light to massacre Palestinians without any worries".

 Indonesia

-Indonesia's foreign ministry, expressed on Twitter that the "Israeli attack" flagrantly disregarded "international humanitarian law."
+Indonesia's foreign ministry, expressed on Twitter that the "Israeli attack" flagrantly disregarded "international humanitarian law".
 The ministry's official statement emphasized the prolonged and ongoing injustice faced by the Palestinian people, urging the international community to prioritize the establishment of a fair and equitable peace for Palestine.

 Malaysia

-In Southeast Asia's Malaysia, Prime Minister Anwar Ibrahim expressed his dismay over the Gaza hospital explosion, labeling it as "madness," and urgently called for a ceasefire.
+In Southeast Asia's Malaysia, Prime Minister Anwar Ibrahim expressed his dismay over the Gaza hospital explosion, labeling it as "madness", and urgently called for a ceasefire.
 Furthermore, he criticized Western nations for their stance in the ongoing conflict.
-Anwar highlighted the inconsistency in Western countries' interpretation of human rights, stating, "It is truly unfortunate that those nations, who frequently advocate for human rights, actually perceive them in two distinct categories."
-He further elaborated, "Some are placed in the 'Class 1' category, while others are unjustly labeled as 'slaves'."
+Anwar highlighted the inconsistency in Western countries' interpretation of human rights, stating: "It is truly unfortunate that those nations, who frequently advocate for human rights, actually perceive them in two distinct categories".
+He further elaborated, "Some are placed in the 'Class 1' category, while others are unjustly labeled as 'slaves'".

-To emphasize his point, Anwar shared a photo of a sign that read, "Israel bombs hospitals.
-Biden pays for it."
-As the prime minister prepares to address the Israel-Hamas conflict during an inaugural summit between Southeast Asian and Gulf states, he has previously resisted pressure to denounce Hamas, affirming Malaysia's commitment to maintaining its relationship with the Islamist group.
+To emphasize his point, Anwar shared a photo of a sign that read: "Israel bombs hospitals.
+Biden pays for it".
+As the PM prepared to address the Israel–Hamas conflict during an inaugural summit between Southeast Asian and Gulf states, he has previously resisted pressure to denounce Hamas, affirming Malaysia's commitment to maintaining its relationship with the Islamist group.

 Jordan

-Following the hospital explosion, Jordanian authorities abruptly canceled Biden's scheduled trip to Amman, the capital of Jordan, where he was supposed to meet with Abbas, King Abdullah II of Jordan, and Egyptian president Abdel Fattah al Sisi.
+Following the hospital explosion, Jordanian authorities abruptly canceled Biden's scheduled trip to Amman, the capital of Jordan, where he was supposed to meet with Abbas, King Abdullah II of Jordan, and Egyptian president Abdel Fattah el-Sisi.
 In a statement, the Jordanian authorities mentioned that the summit would not have the ability to halt the ongoing war.
 According to a post by Jordan's Royal Hashemite Court, King Abdullah II described the hospital blast as a reprehensible act of war that cannot be overlooked.

 Syria

-In a recent statement shared on Twitter, Syrian president Bashar al-Assad expressed his deep condemnation of the hospital attack, describing it as an abhorrent and extremely brutal act that stands as one of the most atrocious and bloodiest massacres in modern history.
+In statement shared on Twitter, former Syrian President Bashar al-Assad expressed his deep condemnation of the hospital attack, describing it as an abhorrent and extremely brutal act that stands as one of the most atrocious and bloodiest massacres in modern history.

-Furthermore, President al-Assad emphasized in a separate post that Syria holds Western nations, particularly the United States, accountable for this massacre and other similar acts of violence.
-He asserted that these countries are complicit in the organized killings perpetrated against the Palestinian people, stating that they are closely aligned with the State of Israel.
+Furthermore, Assad emphasized in a separate post that Syria holds Western nations, particularly the United States, accountable for this massacre and other similar acts of violence.
+He asserted that these countries are complicit in the organized killings perpetrated against the Palestinian people, stating that they are closely aligned with the state of Israel.